In-depth look at Biodiesel as a heating fuel

-The pump shaft seals were identified at the start as the area with the most concern of failure.
+From the start, the pump shaft seals were identified as the area with the most concern of failure.
 So, this is where the study began.
-They identified that most of the most common seals in pumps for North America were nitrile material.
-This was the material that the study focused on.
+They identified the most common seals in pumps for North America were nitrile material.
+The study then focused on this material.

-For this part of the study they took the nitrile material and immersed it in different biodiesel and No.2 fuel blends.
-They soaked these for 670 hours at 125 °F. The samples were than checked to see if the hardness changed, swelling, tensile strength, and compression deformation.
+For this part of the study, they took the nitrile material and immersed it in different biodiesel and No.2 fuel blends.
+They soaked these for 670 hours at 125 °F. The samples were than checked to see if the hardness changed, looked at swelling, tensile strength, and compression deformation.

-This second test also dealt with the same seals as the first.
-The change was that the pumps were in continuous action.
+This second test also dealt with the same seals.
+The difference in this test was that the pumps were in continuous action.
 They set up 42 pumps to run for 11 months.
 A pump would run for 5 minutes and then turn off for a minute.
 This resulted in 80,000 on/off cycles in a period of 8,030 hours.
 During this time no leaks were observed in any of the pumps.

 Result: There wasn’t any difference in degradation between using B0 and B20.

-Copper fuel lines were installed in many older oil heating homes, because of lower cost and the fact they were easy to manipulate during installation.
+Copper fuel lines are installed in many older oil heating homes.
+This was due to lower cost and the fact they were easy to manipulate during installation.
 This could be a problem because No.2 fuel and biodiesel could accelerate the oxidative degradation of the fuels when exposed to copper.

-The experiment was using 10 inch tubes filled with different levels of biofuels: B0, B20, and B100.
+This experiment consisted of using 10 inch tubes filled with different levels of biofuels: B0, B20, and B100.
 These would be stored at 70 °F for 6 months in 3 types of tubes: stainless steel, old copper (a fuel line that had been in service for 30 years), and new copper.
-Most systems only would expose the fuels for a very limited time to the copper in the system – 6 months for any exposure is an extreme amount of time.
+Most systems only would expose the copper pipes for a very limited time, so 6 months for any exposure is an extreme amount of time.

 Results: An acid value of 2 was shown to degrade nitrile material in the earlier experiments.
 None of the fuel crossed this mark.
 The closest was B0 in the stainless steel.
 This fuel got to 1.5 from .04 (where all the fuel started).
 These tests were considered to represent summer shutdown of a heat-only boiler or furnace.